 NHS funded nursing care is when the NHS pays for the nursing care element of nursing home fees.
-A flat rate of £187.60 per week is paid directly to the care home towards the cost of the nursing care.
+A flat rate of £219.71 per week is paid directly to the care home towards the cost of the nursing care.
 You maybe eligible for FNC if you are not eligible for NHS Continuing Healthcare but have been assessed as needing care from a registered nurse and/or you live in a nursing home.

-Changes due to come into force in October 2023
+Changes due to come into force in October 2025

-The £86,000 cap on care liabilities is the centrepiece of the government's long-awaited reform of adult social care funding in England, due to come into force in October 2023.
+The £86,000 cap on care liabilities is the centrepiece of the government's long-awaited reform of adult social care funding in England.